-The sweet clover plant is, along with the cornflower and the common plantain, one of the plants known since ancient times as ‘glass breakers’ or ‘glass removers’ because of its beneficial action on the eyes.
-Recently the sweet clover has been proven to be an excellent stimulator of blood circulation, and this is its most important present use.
+Along with the cornflower and the common plantain, the sweet clover plant has been known since ancient times as ‘glass breakers’ or ‘glass removers’ because of its beneficial action on the eyes.
+Recently, the sweet clover has been proven to be an excellent stimulator of blood circulation, and this is its most crucial present use.

 Healing Properties

-This plant contains a glycoside, melilotoside, which turns into coumarin as the plant dries.
-The sweet clover contains flavonoids, vitamin C, mucilages, and choline.
-These substances give the plant the following properties.
+This plant contains a glycoside, melilotoside, which turns into coumarin as it dries.
+Sweet clover contains flavonoids, vitamin C, mucilages, and choline, which give the plant the following properties.

-- Venotonic and capillary protecting: It is beneficial for varicose veins, edema, tired legs, and hemorrhoids.
-Due to its anticoagulant, blood thinning, and circulation activating properties, the sweet clover is recommended for phlebitis and to prevent arterial and venous thrombosis.
+- Venotonic and capillary protection: It benefits varicose veins, edema, tired legs, and hemorrhoids.
+Due to its anticoagulant, blood thinning, and circulation-activating properties, the sweet clover is recommended for phlebitis and to prevent arterial and venous thrombosis.
 Its mildly diuretic effect promotes all these uses.

 - Antispasmodic: Very useful in intestinal colics and gastric or intestinal spasms.
 It also helps combat insomnia.